Montenegrin First League: Attendance by season

-Current season (2022–23)
+Current season (2025–26)

-The 2022–23 Montenegrin First League is the 17th season of top-tier football in Montenegro.
-FK Sutjeska are the defending champions.
-The season will begin at 23 July 2022 and will end in May 2023.
+The 2025–26 Montenegrin First League is the 20th season of top-tier football in Montenegro.
+FK Budućnost Podgorica are the defending champions.
+The season will begin August 2025.
 At the end of season, last-placed team will directly be relegated, and 9th and 8th club from the table will participate in playoffs.

-The following 10 clubs compete in First League 2022–23.
+The following 10 clubs compete in First League 2025–26.

-Seasons in top division - including the season 2022-23.
+Seasons in top division - including the season 2025-26.

 Montenegrin clubs in European football competitions

 History

-Montenegrin football clubs have played in three UEFA competitions - the UEFA Champions League, UEFA Europe League (formerly UEFA Cup) and Intertoto Cup.
+Montenegrin football clubs have played in four UEFA competitions - the UEFA Champions League, UEFA Europa League (formerly UEFA Cup) and Intertoto Cup.

 Champions of Montenegro have never played in the group-phase of UEFA Champions League, and the most successful in the qualifiers was FK Zeta Golubovci in the 2007–08 season and FK Sutjeska Nikšić in 2019–20.

-FK Zeta had the best performances in the UEFA Europe League: reaching the playoffs, and OFK Titograd, FK Budućnost and FK Sutjeska which played in Round 3.
+FK Zeta had the best performances in the UEFA Europa League: reaching the playoffs, and OFK Titograd, FK Budućnost and FK Sutjeska which played in Round 3.

+FK Mornar and FK Dečić had the best performances in the UEFA Conference League: reaching the Round 3.

 The most successful in the Intertoto Cup was Budućnost, which was among the winners during the 1981 season.

 Below is a table with Montenegrin clubs' scores in UEFA competitions.

-As of the end of UEFA competitions 2020–21 season.
+As of the end of UEFA competitions 2025–26 season.

 Except the official UEFA competitions, teams from Montenegro represented SFR Yugoslavia in the Balkans Cup, former regional football competition (1960-1994).
 Teams from Montenegro which played in Balkans Cup were FK Budućnost Podgorica and FK Sutjeska Nikšić.
 Biggest success made FK Budućnost, who played in the final 1991, after eliminated Galatasaray SK.